-Below are some of the changes I have made over the years that helped me reach my energy savings goals.
-Implementing just a few of these suggestions can help you save hundreds of dollars annually.
-And bonus points for helping save the planet along the way!
+Here are some of the changes I’ve made over the years to reach my energy savings goals.
+Trying just a few of these could help you save hundreds of dollars each year—and as a bonus, you’ll be doing your part to help the planet too!

 I may earn a small commission via affiliate links in this post.
 This is at no extra cost to you!
 Read the full disclosure here.